Merging Black Holes in Dwarf Galaxies: Calculating Binary Black Hole Coalescence Timescales from Simulations for LISA Detection: Data and Results

 \subsection{Delay Time}

 Table \ref{tab:galaxy properties} provides the properties of the coalescing black holes as well as the properties of the galaxies which host each black hole merger.
 We then calculate the delay and coalescence timescales as described above, shown in Table \ref{tab:all}.
-Table \ref{tab:all} shows which mergers LISA will be able to observe by displaying the delay times (in years) for each galaxy.
-The delay timescale is the sum of dynamical friction and hardening due to gravitational radiation.
-Coalescence time is the age of the universe when black holes merge plus the delay timescale.
+Table \ref{tab:all} shows the delay times (in years) for each black hole merger.
+The delay timescale is the sum of dynamical friction (whether due to stars or gas) and hardening (whether due to gas or gravitational radiation and loss-cone scattering).
+Coalescence time is the age of the universe when black holes merge plus the delay timescale, indicating whether the signal would propagate to our location on Earth within a Hubble time.

-Our Universe is 13.8 billion years old, and one example from Table \ref{tab:all} shows that the coalescence time for $z=0.392$ is 11.7 billion years, meaning it is this age when the black holes merge.
-They get close together 2.17 billion years before that (the delay timescale).
-Thus, this merger is within the LISA detection range because it happens 3.81 billion years after the Big Bang.
+For all five mergers, the hardening timescale is 1-2 orders of magnitude larger than the orbital decay timescale.
+In all but one case this is true whether we use the stellar- or gas-dynamical friction timescales, indicating the fairly robust result of hardening being the main bottleneck.
+In four out of five cases, the hardening is dominated by stellar processes and gravitational waves rather than gas; however in the case where gas is dominant it speeds up this phase of the merger by a factor of 10, from $\sim 32$ Gyr to 3.1 Gyr.
+We conclude that in a very gas-rich environment (where black holes accrete efficiently) coalescence can be sped up considerably, but this may not be a common occurrence.